in2workspace/dome-gitops-aks/README.md

 TODO Access Node requires allways some sealed secret but there are explicit config to switch it to NOT required

+TODO Update External URLs to your own Domain dev.in2.es

 In order to deploy a new application, follow the steps:
 1. Fork the repository and create a new branch.
 2. (OPTIONAL) Add a new namespace to the [namespaces](./ionos/namespaces/)